AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-proofs-ps.md

 ## Prerequisites

-* You must install the [!DNL Adobe Workfront for Photoshop] plugin before you can upload proofs from [!DNL Adobe Photoshop].
+* You must install [!DNL Adobe Workfront for Photoshop] before you can upload proofs from [!DNL Adobe Photoshop].

   For instructions, see [Install [!DNL Adobe Workfront for Photoshop]](../../workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install-ps.md).